Guy Garvey

-Guy Edward John Garvey (born 6 March 1974) is an English musician, singer, songwriter and BBC Radio 6 Music presenter.
+Guy Edward John Patrick Garvey (born 6 March 1974) is an English musician, singer, songwriter and radio presenter.
 He is the lead singer and lyricist of the rock band Elbow.
+He has a weekly show on BBC Radio 6 Music titled Guy Garvey's Finest Hour.

 Early life

-Garvey grew up in Bury, Lancashire.
-His father was a grammar school boy who could not afford to go to university; he spent most of his working life as a newspaper proofreader and a chemist at ICI.
+Garvey grew up in Bury, Greater Manchester and comes from a working class, Catholic family.
+He is one of seven siblings.
+He told The Guardian in 2015 that he was named Guy after another Catholic, Guy Fawkes.
+He also told them he was bullied at school, due to his ears, which he had pinned back at the age of 12.
+His sister Gina told The Guardian that the school bullying may have contributed to her brother's sensitivity.
+His parents separated when he was aged 12, and they had divorced by the time he was 13.
+His father was a former grammar school boy who could not afford to go to university; a trade unionist, he spent most of his working life as a newspaper proofreader and as a chemist at ICI.
 His mother was a police officer who went back to university and became a psychologist.
-One of seven siblings, Garvey has five older sisters: Gina, Louise, Sam, Karen, and Becky.
-His younger brother is actor Marcus Garvey.
+Garvey has five older sisters: Gina, Louise, Sam, Karen, and Becky.
+His younger brother is the actor Marcus Garvey.